shreyashp77/ChadGPT/README.md

 ### 🤖 Multi-Provider Support
 - **LM Studio**: Connect to your local LLMs for complete privacy and offline capability
 - **OpenRouter**: Access a wide range of cloud models (filters for free models by default)
+- **On-Device**: Run GGUF models directly on your phone – no internet, no server, truly private AI
 - Auto-detect functionality for discovering LM Studio instances on your local network

 ### 🌐 Web Search Integration